xdqc/Knowledge-Bomb/README.md

 ### Hypernym Hierarchy

 All Wikidata items / Wikipedia articles are categorized in buckets.
-The design principle is: gameplay first, performance (query speed) second, academic last; coarsely classifying as a decision tree, instead of networking as an ontologically precise semantic graph.
+The design principle is: gameplay first, performance second, academic last; coarsely classifying as a decision tree, instead of networking as an ontologically precise semantic graph.
 The tree branches are grown and pruned to achieve balanced number of items/articles per node.

 The 64 top-level hypernyms of controlled vocabulary are presented for players to pick during the game by detonating 💣